chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 -- set session to show stk_superuser as the actor performing all the tasks SET stk.session = '{\"psql_user\": \"stk_superuser\"}';

-CREATE TYPE private.changeme_type AS ENUM (
+CREATE TYPE private.stk_changeme_type_enum AS ENUM (
     'NONE',
     'SUPPORT',
     'ACTION'
 );
-COMMENT ON TYPE private.changeme_type IS 'Enum used in code to automate and validate changeme types.';
+COMMENT ON TYPE private.stk_changeme_type_enum IS 'Enum used in code to automate and validate changeme types.';

 INSERT INTO private.enum_comment (enum_type, enum_value, comment) VALUES
-('changeme_type', 'NONE', 'General purpose with no automation or validation'), ('changeme_type', 'SUPPORT', 'Support purpose with limited automation or validation'), ('changeme_type', 'ACTION', 'Action purpose with no automation or validation') ;
+('stk_changeme_type_enum', 'NONE', 'General purpose with no automation or validation'), ('stk_changeme_type_enum', 'SUPPORT', 'Support purpose with limited automation or validation'), ('stk_changeme_type_enum', 'ACTION', 'Action purpose with no automation or validation') ;

 CREATE TABLE private.stk_changeme_type (